HomeFlowers & Blooms30 Hawaiian Flowers Names | List of Hawaiian Flowers

 USDA Zones: 9-11

 Koki’o, also called Moloka’i Treecotton, is one of the rarest plants in the world, with only 23 grafted plants alive.
-The plant produces red flowers that look like the Hibiscus.
+These red hawaiian flowers look like Hibiscus.

 Learn about the Native European Plants here